virtualramblas/python-notebooks-repo/README.md

 Colab:
 - Training of a Visual Transformer for image classification
 - MiniCLIP: demo to explore text descriptions and saliency maps for Clip models
 - DieSitCom: a minimal Streamlit-based DICOM data viewer
+- Evaluation of StyleCariGAN to generate caricatures from input photos